Hereford United F.C.

+Chart of Hereford United's league performance after their election into the Football League.

 Following the demise of United, a new 'phoenix club' was set up, Hereford.
 The new club incorporates the words 'Forever United' into its crest design, as well as the iconic Hereford Bull, and gained promotion to the National League North in 2018.

 History

 Hereford United Football Club was founded in 1924 with the merger of two local clubs St Martins and RAOC (Rotherwas), with the intention of sustaining a higher class of football in the city of Hereford.
 Hereford joined the Birmingham Combination and lost its first match 3-2 to Atherstone United.
 The club's second ever match was an FA Cup preliminary round tie against future rivals Kidderminster Harriers which they lost 7–2.

 Hereford progressed to the Birmingham & District League in 1928 where the club spent 11 seasons, with a best position of 4th.
 By the late 1930s the number of clubs in the league had decreased and Hereford successfully applied to join the Southern League – but played only a few games in this league before the outbreak of the Second World War.
 At the same time the club became a limited company.

 When football resumed after the war, Hereford finished 1st in their first full season in the league only to be demoted to 2nd behind Chelmsford City, which was awarded points for unplayed matches.
 In 27 seasons in the Southern League, Hereford finished as runners-up three times, and also lifted the Southern League Cup three times.
 When the league was regionalised for one season in 1958–59, Hereford also won their regional division to add to their third League Cup win.

 In 1966, Hereford signed John Charles, the former Leeds United, Juventus and Welsh international, boosting the support of the club.
 He became manager a year later and set about building a team to challenge at the top of the Southern League and gain election to the Football League.
 With the club becoming one of the best-supported non-league clubs in the country Charles used his standing within the game to canvass votes from member clubs for election to the Football League.